Lhasa Carcinogenicity Database

 - Freely available online – There is no need to install the database, it can be easily accessed online at any time.

-- Lhasa TD50 provided – Lhasa Limited has created its own TD50 from the data, based on Gold’s methods.
-For data from the CPDB, both the Lhasa TD50 and Gold TD50 will be provided.
+- Reproducible TD50 provided – Lhasa Limited has created its own TD50 from the data, based on Gold’s methods.
+For data from the CPDB, both the Lhasa TD50 and Gold TD50 are provided

 - Attractive user interface – The redesigned user interface is clear, intuitive ande has facilitated greater ease of access by enabling substructure and similarity-based structure queries.

 Peto, R., Pike, M.C., Bernstein, L., Gold, L.S., and Ames, B.N.; ‘The TD50: A proposed general convention for the numerical description of the carcinogenic potency of chemicals in chronic-exposure animal experiments’; Environmental Health Perspectives; 58: 1-8; (1984).